| | |

 catching spiders halloween game

 So easy and a great fine motor activity.
 Students use tongs to select a spider without dropping it from the spider web.
-They keep all the spiders they can collect without dropping them unless it has a white spot on its belly.
+They keep all the spiders they can collect without dropping them unless it has a white spot on their belly.
 If that happens, all their spiders go back in the basket.

 What You Will Need: